FrancaBa/SeaQC-X-Denmark/README.md

 2. Run tests in python.
 Several options:
 * 2.1.
 Run a specific test in a phython file (use when actively working on code) (this might run seconds to minutes)
 * 2.2.
 Run all tests in a specific python file (here: to run code for all stations) (this might run seconds to minutes)
 * 2.3.
-Run all tests in test folder (recommended for more complex changes when changed methods are used by several tests or before a commit to Gitlab) (this can take up to several hours depending on which QC tests are active.)
+Run all tests in test folder (recommended for more complex changes when changed methods are used by several tests or before a commit to GitHub) (this can take up to several hours depending on which QC tests are active.)

 ```
-cd /dmidata/users/<DMI initials>/greenland_qc
+cd /home/documents/greenland_qc
 python -m unittest tests.test_greenland_measurements_qc.Test_QC_Station.test_quality_check_qaqortoq
 python -m unittest tests/test_greenland_measurements_qc.py
 python -m unittest